metaplex-foundation/umi/docs/serializers.md

 On top of the non-surprising `serialize` and `deserialize` functions, the `Serializer` type also includes a `description`, a `fixedSize` and a `maxSize`.
 - The `description` is a quick human-readable string that describes the serializer.
 - The `fixedSize` attribute gives us the size of the serialized value in bytes if and only if we are dealing with a fixed-size serializer.
-For instance an `u32` serializer will always have a `fixedSize` of `4` bytes.
+For instance, an `u32` serializer will always have a `fixedSize` of `4` bytes.
 - The `maxSize` attribute can be helpful when we are dealing with variable-size serializers that have a bound on the maximum size they can take.
 For instance a borsh `Option<PublicKey>` serializer can either be of size `1` or `33` and therefore will have a `maxSize` of `33` bytes.

 ## Serializer helpers